-Why is Vapor Mitigation System is a Requirement?
+Why is Vapor Mitigation System a Requirement?

 Due to various soil contamination and recommendations from environmental reports, vapor mitigation systems became a requirement for new developments around the United States.